PeterCamilleri/CX16/docs/virtual_machines.md

 hell.
 While the processor stack _could_ be used for return addresses, the VM will need to do a lot of emulating.

+The 40K low RAM is a good candidate for the static data and stack.
+The heap could go there as well or in the banked high memory for the ambitious.

 wip

 ### The VM Instruction Pointer